 Read more about benefits for researchers in the June 2019 zone evaluation report.

-Here’s how you as an Early Career Researcher an use Academy Zone to boost your personal development when taking part in IAS:
+Here’s how you as an ECR can use Academy Zone to boost your personal development when taking part in IAS:

 Connect with your peers